This annex covers:

 34) The role of the litigation friend is to represent the person in court.
 They may therefore raise any issue that the person would such as disputing the debt, seek alternative arrangements to repaying the debt or raise any other issues they consider relevant to the question of the debt.
 It is therefore important that the local authority has acted properly in relation to the person who lacks capacity and there is no evidence of any perceived harassment.
 This must be with regard to both care and debt recovery.

-35) Local authorities should read the HMCTS leaflet EX304, I’ve started a claim in court – what happens next? which sets out the different next steps depending on the person’s response.
+35) Local authorities should read the HMCTS leaflet EX304, After you start a claim in the County Court – what happens next? which sets out the different next steps depending on the person’s response.
 In all cases, except where steps are being taken in relation to the appointment of a litigation friend, a local authority cannot take any action until the date by which the person must reply to the claim has passed.
 This date is specified on the Notice of Issue, but the period may be extended by 14 days if the person files an Acknowledgement of Service.
 The court will inform the person if an acknowledgement is filed.

 36) The leaflet sets out details of the action the local authority should take depending on the response from the person.
 These are: